DeepModelingHackathon/Hackathon2021/README.md

 In addition, **if you choose PaddlePaddle, mentorship can be provided.**

 #### Get Start:
-You can see [here](https://github.com/deepmodeling/deepmd-kit) for coding instruction, and `develop` branch is where you accomplish this project.
-You might be able to get the descriptors mainly around `deepmd-kit/deepmd/descriptor` in `develop` branch.
+You can see [here](https://github.com/deepmodeling/deepmd-kit) for coding instruction, and `hackathon2021` branch is where you accomplish this project.
+You might be able to get the descriptors mainly around `deepmd-kit/deepmd/descriptor` in `hackathon2021` branch.
 Be aware of **online tutorial of DeePMD-kit** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose DeePMD-kit relevant projects.

 #### Dataset&Materials:
 1.Copper systems in different crystal structures: [code:4m44](https://pan.baidu.com/s/19CBKaN-ZEidWc3mChAYJlg).